Monument Wealth Management Articles

 Business NOT as usual.

-As a business owner, you ultimately are tied to your business at both a professional and a personal level.
-With their identity largely connected to what they do professionally, many owners face confusing and conflicting emotions when leaving their company.
+As a business owner, your professional and personal lives are intertwined and inherently connected to your business.
+With their identity largely tied to what they do professionally, many owners face confusing and conflicting emotions when leaving their company.

-As selling a business can be one of the most significant decisions of your life, the first step to planning for your exit is finding mental readiness.
-Once you feel ready, you can move on to the planning process in a more objective manner.
+Selling a business can be one of the most significant decisions of your life.
+The first step to planning for your exit is finding mental readiness.
+Once you feel ready, you can move on to the rest of the planning process in a more objective manner.

 Mental Readiness